 Although I am called Pipestud by just about everyone in the pipes & tobaccos hobby, the name I go by most days from friends and family members is Steve (to be formal, my given name is Stephen Fallon).
 Back in 2001 when I decided to start selling pipes and pipe tobaccos on eBay, I wanted to come up with a name that would attract attention.
-After much pondering I decided that I wanted my eBay handle to be “Pipestud,” I thought that I’d first try that name out on my beautiful wife, Beverly, seen in this photo taken last year at the Las Vegas Pipe Show while she was holding her own pipe!
+After much pondering I decided that I wanted my eBay handle to be “Pipestud,” I thought that I’d first try that name out on my beautiful wife, Beverly, seen in this photo taken of us while posing at the year 2022 Las Vegas International Pipe Show.
 She is the marketing Vice President at a local bank in Waco, Texas which is located about 10-miles north of where we live (Robinson, a rural community of about 8,000 people), and I depend on her judgement regarding marketing strategies and often run things by her first before making a marketing decision.
 One evening, while she was was sitting on a couch in the living room reading a book, I came in from my shop which is behind the house and said, “Bevy, I’ve finally decided on a name for the new eBay business that I’m starting.
 I’m going to call myself Pipestud!”
 She looked up from her book, smiled, and said, “That’s great honey.
 Who knows, you may now finally become a stud at something.”
 Sigh.

 I joined the pipe smoking hobby at the age of eighteen during my senior year of high school and my passion for this wonderful hobby has only grown over the past forty-eight years.
 I guess that I have just given away my age, but rather than say it, I’ll let you do the math.
 I was a disc jockey at a local radio station in Waco, and our news anchor was a distinguished older gentleman named Bill Herring.
 Bill always had a pipe in his mouth – well, except when he was broadcasting the news – and I loved his pipe and the smell of his tobacco.
 One day I got up the courage to ask Bill to take me to a local pipe shop to help me pick out a pipe and tobacco for myself.
 He agreed and the rest, as they say, is history.

 I am a co-founder of the Central Texas Pipe Club, which started up in 1999.
-We had six people at our inaugural meeting and now have a membership (as of December, 2018) of thirty-two members.
+We had six people at our inaugural meeting and now have a membership (as of January, 2021) of thirty-two members.
 We meet monthly and always have a nice raffle and tobacco bar and from time to time I bring in special guest pipe makers to visit with the membership and try to make a few sales for them at the same time.
-I’ve also made a lot of great lifetime friends over the close to 20-years that we’ve been meeting monthly.
+I’ve also made a lot of great lifetime friends over the close to 24-years that we’ve been meeting monthly.

 Other endeavors of mine: I enjoyed being a regular contributor to Tom Dunn’s Pipe Smoker’s Ephemeris by writing hopefully entertaining and informative articles.
 It was my pleasure to be a participant in the Ephemeris from 1996 until its cessation in 2005.
 I enjoy and continue to be a regular contributor to the North American Society of Pipe Collectors six times a year publication, The Pipe Collector (I write articles in each issue about our hobby), and also advertise in that publication in order to support the NASPC and hopefully, help keep it thriving.